openlookeng/hetu-core/hetu-docs/en/connector/hive.md

 -----

+**NOTE**

-**NOTE**: Currently there is no command to fetch the result of asynchronous VACUUM, but it can be monitored from UI.
+*Currently, there is no command to fetch the result of asynchronous VACUUM, but it can be monitored from UI.*

 -----